NetApp/harvest/docs/ontap-metrics.md

 ### lun_remote_bytes

-I/O to or from a LUN which is not owned by the storage system handling the I/O.
+I/O to or from a LUN which is not owned by the storage system handling the I/O in bytes per second.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|